galensheen/galensheen/README.md

 # galensheen
-Problems are not stop signs, they are guidelines.
+Problems are not stop signs, they are guidelines...